mar-file-system/marfs/src/mustang/README.md

 ## Version history

-Users are strongly encouraged to use the current version (1.3.0), which adds the ability to retireve the MarFS objects of a single file.
-There have also been minor error message corrections made.
-Initial changes to integrate the mustang buildinto the general MarFS build were made.
+Users are strongly encouraged to use the current version (1.4.0), which allows for the scanning of a Namespace in order to return the user paths of files contained in MarFS objects.
+In some sense, this is the reverse function of what MUSTANG was originally designed to do.
+Argument processing was also modified to allow for MUSTANG to read files, rather than just the command line for paths/object IDs to process.

 Previous versions are:
+* 1.3.0: adds the ability to retireve the MarFS objects of a single file.
+  Also made build changes to integrate the MUSTANG build into the general MarFS build.
 * 1.2.2: implements a thread pool, which is far more resilient to large workloads than previous versions are.
 It patches "false positive" behavior in hashtable and cache searches which caused an incorrectly low number of